William-Young-97/CV/README.md

 ### Alpha Gamma Solutions (Direct sales) | September 2020 - Novemember 2020
 - Interacted with a diverse range of people and honed my ability to actively listen to others.
 - 97 rejections a day, on average, has made me comfortable utilising failure and rejection to succeed.
-- Competitive environment where I would seek to outperform my KPIs.
+- Competitive work environment where I would seek to outperform my KPIs.

 ### Ocado (Warehouse operative) | December 2019 - August 2020
 - Consistently had load times in the the upper 20th percentile of workers.